LevShechter/taskRedditNode/README.md

 # taskRedditNode

 Hi :)
-this project enabls users to get the top articles in a given subreddit it uses rest api, node.js and express.js
+this project enabls users to get the top articles in a given subreddit.
+For each related articles in a certain subreddit, the given info is: title, creation date, and the specific url suffix.

+The project uses rest api, node.js and express.js

-you should install the required packages: node (in this project the required version is v12.14.0) express node-fetch dotenv
+you should install the required packages: node (in this project the required version is v18.16.0) express node-fetch dotenv